bekk/bekk-christmas/post/kotlin/kotlinconf-day-1.md

 ### Kotlin for science

 Simulations is an important part of modern natural science, especially for disciplines where experiments are time consuming and expensive.
-But to make simulations

-Kotlin has several strengths that gives it, including extensions

-//TODO Torbjørn

-* Computer simulations
-* Differential equations,
-* monte carlo
-* kMath
+In this talk ,by particle physicist Alexander Nozik, the challenges scientists meet when programming and how Kotlin can present solutions to them were discussed.

+What strengths does Kotlin have compared to the more common programming languages used in science?
+Kotlin is expressive and safe enough to be used by people with vari

+However, there are some issues with Kotlin in science as well.
+Among them certain performance issues and a lack of easy access to scientific tools.
+But if these can be solved, Kotlin may very well be the next big programming language used in science.

 ## Party